8 Extending the Linear Model

 A better answer to this challenge might be to try a median-based approach instead.
 This is where a model like quantile regression becomes handy.
 Formally, the objective function for the model can be expressed as:

 To demonstrate this type of model, let’s use our movie reviews data.
-Let’s say that we are curious about the relationship between the word_count variable and the rating variable to keep things simple.
-To make it even more straightforward, we will use the standardized (scaled) version of the variable.
-In our default approach, we will start with a median regression, in other words, a quantile associated with a tau of .5.
+Let’s say that we are curious about the relationship between the word_count and rating to keep things simple.
+To make it even more straightforward, we will use the standardized (scaled) version of the feature.
+In our default approach, we will start with a median regression, in other words, a quantile associated with \(\tau\) = .59.

 library(quantreg)